In ye olden days…

 If you’re starting out, it’s better to stick to one font as your main typeface for your website with a complimentary font for highlights.
 There is almost never anything to be gained from worrying about pairing fonts at all.

-But if you need help pairing fonts, a good font pairing tool to use is Just My Type that showcases pairings from Typekit and Hoefler & Co font foundry's.
+But if you need help pairing fonts, a good font pairing tool to use is Font Combinations by Bold that showcases pairings from Google Fonts.
+You select a font, then it loads up a selection of fonts that match within the browser:

 Fonts can make a huge difference in what your website conveys, but you can get most of the effect you’re looking for by choosing your ONE font from just a few well-designed and functional fonts.